We Are Gathered Here Together

 the same church service.

-But at least we gathered
+But we, at least, gathered

 in the familiar ways we knew